Spydiecy/EduNexus/README.md

    - **Admin Dashboard**: The admin can verify organizations, assign roles, and manage the overall platform.

 ### 8. **Blockchain and Smart Contracts**
-   - The entire platform is powered by Solidity smart contracts deployed on the Ethereum blockchain.
+   - The entire platform is powered by Solidity smart contracts deployed on the Open Campus EduChain.
    - The smart contracts handle user registration, scholarship creation, application processing, fund transfers, and feedback collection.
-   - The DApp leverages Web3.js to interact with the Ethereum blockchain, enabling seamless integration with MetaMask for managing transactions.
+   - The DApp leverages Web3.js to interact with the Open Campus EduChain, enabling seamless integration with MetaMask for managing transactions.

 ![Smart Contract Overview](path/to/smart-contract-overview.png)